ANZUK Supply Platoon

 Henry Tucker, the first colonial storekeeper

-Henry Tucker (1793 – 26 August 1850) was a Royal Navy officer and the first Colonial Storekeeper for the newly established Colony of New Zealand.[1]
+Henry Tucker (1793 – 26 August 1850) was a Royal Navy officer who made significant contributions as the first Colonial Storekeeper in the nascent Colony of New Zealand.[1]

 Early life

-Tucker entered Royal Navy service at the Plymouth Yard on 29 November 1802, initially as a Shipwright apprentice under the Master Measurer.
-Tucker completed his apprenticeship on 14 December 1811, when he then became the Clerk to the Master Measurer, remaining in this role until 1822.[2]
-This was a role of some responsibility requiring above-average literacy and numeracy skills, providing Tucker with intimate knowledge of the behind-the-scenes logistic workings of the Royal Navy.
+Henry Tucker entered Royal Navy service at the Plymouth Yard on 29 November 1802, starting as a shipwright apprentice under the Master Measurer.
+He completed his apprenticeship on December 14, 1811, and subsequently became the Clerk to the Master Measurer, a role he held until 1822.[2]
+This position required exceptional literacy and numeracy skills, giving Tucker deep insights into the Royal Navy’s logistical operations..

-On 16 Nov 1817, Tucker Married Elizabeth Howell (1795-1844) at South Wraxall, Wiltshire, England.[3]
-It is known that their union produced a daughter Emma Mary who was born in 1829[4] and a son, William, who was born on 5 January 1843.[5]
-His wife, Elizabeth, died on 16 December 1844, and Tucker remarried on 20 December 1845 to Emily Shell.
-Tucker’s Son William became a farmer, soldier, politician and mayor of Gisborne.
+On 16 November 1817, Tucker married Elizabeth Howell (1795-1844) in South Wraxall, Wiltshire, England.[3]
+It is known that their union produced a daughter, Emma Mary, born in 1829[4], and a son, William, born on 5 January 1843.[5]
+They had two children: a daughter, Emma Mary, born in 1829, and a son, William, born on 5 January 1843.
+After Elizabeth’s death on 16 December 1844, Tucker remarried on 20 December 1845 to Emily Shell.
+His son William became a farmer, soldier, politician, and mayor of Gisborne, New Zealand.

-With a wife to support, Tucker must have decided that a career as a Purser was a profitable and logical path of advancement.
+With a wife to support, Tucker likely saw a career as a Purser as a profitable and logical path of advancement.
 At that time, Pursers were warranted by the Admiralty but did not require professional qualifications.
-[6] However, some financial surety was needed, 20 years as Clerk to a Master Measurer provided that.
-The duties of a Purser were to oversee the supply and issue of victuals, slops and other consumables.
-The Purser was one of the five standing officers of the ship.
-(A standing officer was permanently assigned to a vessel.)
-The Purser’s position presented many opportunities to the canny to enrich himself, often at the expense of the crew.
-William Bligh of HMS Bounty Fame, served as his own Purser, with the actual work falling to his clerk.[7]
-The regulations of the Royal Navy demanded that individuals aspiring to become pursers serve at least one year as a captain’s clerk,[8] which Tucker competed on HMS Calliope, and in 1825 he obtained his promotion to the rank of Purser and Paymaster.[9]
+[6] However, some financial surety was needed, which Tucker had built up over 20 years as a Clerk to a Master Measurer.
+The duties of a Purser included overseeing the supply and distribution of victuals, slops, and other consumables.
+As one of the five standing officers on a ship (officers permanently assigned to a vessel), the Purser had numerous opportunities to enrich himself, often at the crew’s expense.
+For example, William Bligh of HMS Bounty fame served as his own Purser, with the actual work falling to his clerk.[7]
+Royal Navy regulations required aspiring Pursers to serve at least one year as a captain’s clerk, a role Tucker completed on HMS Calliope.
+In 1825, he was promoted to the rank of Purser and Paymaster.[9]

-In 1828 Tucker was the Purser aboard HMS Icarus, an 18-gun brig-sloop which was then part of the Royal Navy Barbados Station in the Caribbean, undertaking anti-piracy and anti-slavery patrols.
+In 1828, Tucker served as the Purser aboard HMS Icarus, an 18-gun brig-sloop stationed with the Royal Navy Barbados Station in the Caribbean.
+The ship undertook anti-piracy and anti-slavery patrols during this time.

-In 1840 Tucker was the Purser, and Paymaster on HMS Buffalo, which while anchored in Mercury Bay off Whitianga, loaded with Kauri spars was wrecked in a storm on 28 July 1840.[10]
-Given the remoteness on New Zealand at that time, Tucker was, along with the rest of the crew of HMS Buffalo stranded in New Zealand.
+In 1840, Tucker was the Purser and Paymaster on HMS Buffalo.
+While anchored in Mercury Bay off Whitianga, the ship, loaded with Kauri spars, was wrecked in a storm on 28 July 1840.
+[10] Due to New Zealand’s remoteness at that time, Tucker and the rest of the crew were stranded in New Zealand.

 Career in New Zealand

-Six months prior to the foundering of the Buffalo and the stranding of its crew, New Zealand had become a Crown Colony separate from New South Wales.
-Governor William Hobson, saw the stranding of the Buffalo as an opportunity and interview members of the stranded crew, offering them discharges from the Royal Navy if they could remain in New Zealand to help build the new Colony.[11]
-Tucker who had become acquainted with Hobson on the outward journey from England to Australia was offered the position of Colonial Storekeeper.[12]
-To this, Tucker consented, occupying that position from 19 Dec 1840 to 1844 when the post of Colonial Storekeeper was cancelled.
-Several other members of the Buffalo’s crew also remained in New Zealand with the remainder repatriated to England on the Barque Bolina.[13]
+Six months before the wreck of the Buffalo and the stranding of its crew, New Zealand had become a Crown Colony separate from New South Wales.
+Governor William Hobson saw the stranding as an opportunity and interviewed members of the stranded crew, offering them discharges from the Royal Navy if they would remain in New Zealand to help build the new colony.[11]
+Tucker, who had become acquainted with Hobson on the outward journey from England to Australia, was offered the position of Colonial Storekeeper.[12]
+He accepted the position and served from 19 December 1840 until 1844 when the post was cancelled.
+Several other members of the Buffalo’s crew also stayed in New Zealand, while the remainder were repatriated to England on the barque Bolina.[13]

 Tuckers House